Eonm/academic-md/README.md

 ![Snippets in action](./academic-md.gif)

-_A set of atom snippets for writing academic materials with markdown._
+_A set of atom snippets that helps you to write academic materials with markdown._

 ## Install